Space History News

 "The matter probably never would have become an issue had I not decided to let the Smithsonian have my watch, and I felt badly for the other astronauts, nearly all of whom were grumbling audibly.
 I, meanwhile, started filling out special forms about the loss of my watch -- and kept filling out one form or another for the next year until the matter was dropped."

-October 13, 2003 -- Buzz Aldrin's watch that he wore on the Moon, missing since 1971, may have been found, but its new owner doesn't want to return it.
+— Buzz Aldrin's watch that he wore on the moon, missing since 1971, may have been found, but its new owner doesn't want to return it.

-Stephen Morely of Long Beach, California has filed a lawsuit in federal court to assert he is the rightful owner to the Omega Speedmaster which once graced the wrist of the second man to walk on the lunar surface.
+Stephen Morely of Long Beach, Calif. has filed a lawsuit in a federal court to assert he is the rightful owner to the Omega Speedmaster that once was strapped to the wrist of the second man to walk on the lunar surface.

-Morely claims to have purchased the watch for $175, responding to an advertisement placed by a college student in the early 1990s, according to the San Diego Union Tribune.
-The seller, whom Morely no longer remembers by name, said the watch was found by her father in the early 1970s on a beach near Santa Barbara.
+Morely claims he bought the watch for $175, responding to an ad placed by a college student in the early 1990s, according to the San Diego Union Tribune.
+The seller, who Morely no longer remembers by name, said the watch was found by her father in the early 1970s on a beach located near Santa Barbara.

-After an attempt to sell the watch and a brief encounter with the FBI, Morely decided to file the lawsuit "to bring legitimacy to the watch and its potential owners," he told Marisa Taylor with the Tribune.
+After an attempt to sell the watch and a brief encounter with the FBI, Morely decided to file the lawsuit "to bring legitimacy to the watch and its potential owners," he told the Tribune.
 "I want to see this resolved."

-Before any resolution can be reached however, there remains the issue if the watch Morely owns is indeed the Omega that flew to the Moon in 1969.
+Before any resolution can be reached however, the issue still remains if the watch Morely owns is indeed the same Omega that flew to the moon in 1969.

-According to the Tribune, Morely located a serial number etched inside the watch that he believes corresponds to the Speedmaster assigned to Aldrin.
-He attempted to contact the Smithsonian for assistance, as well as filed a Freedom of Information Act request with NASA, but received little assistance from either.
+According to the Tribune, Morely located a serial number etched inside the watch that he believes corresponds to the Speedmaster that was assigned to Aldrin.
+He tried to contact the Smithsonian for assistance, as well as filed a Freedom of Information Act request with NASA, but said he received little assistance from either.

-For their part, the Smithsonian and NASA have each reportedly laid claims on the watch, if it is authentic.
-So has Aldrin, who through his lawyer told the Tribune that he would hope Morely decides to return the watch to him.
+The Smithsonian and NASA have reportedly laid claims on the watch, if it is authentic.
+So has Aldrin, who through his lawyer told the Tribune he hoped Morely would decide to return the watch to him.

-After returning from the Moon, Aldrin had intended to donate the watch to the Smithsonian, when it went missing with a shipment of his artifacts.
-As of result of the assumed theft, the Government Accounting Office instructed NASA to recover all the astronauts' flown Omega watches.
+After returning from the moon, Aldrin intended to donate the watch to the Smithsonian, when it went missing with a shipment of other artifacts.
+As of result of the (assumed) theft, the Government Accounting Office instructed NASA to recover all of the astronauts' flown Omega watches.

-"It is true that the Smithsonian claims all the flown watches as government property, although most of us have ours 'on permanent loan' from the Smithsonian," wrote Apollo 14 moonwalker Edgar Mitchell in a recent response to his website's message boards.
-"Mine is at the Space Hall of Fame -- on loan to them."
+"It is true the Smithsonian claims all the flown watches as government property, although most of us have ours 'on permanent loan' from the Smithsonian," wrote Apollo 14 moonwalker Edgar Mitchell in a recent reply posted to his website's forums.
+"Mine is at the Space Hall of Fame — on loan to them."

 Morely isn't the first person to step forward with claims of owning Aldrin's lost watch.
-Over the past 30 years, numerous reports of the missing Omega have surfaced, all of which have been dismissed as false leads.
+Over the past three decades, there have been numerous reports of the missing Omega, all of which have been dismissed as false leads.

 back to collectSPACE